senthilnayagam/rack-analytics/README.markdown

 # Rack-Analytics #

+Senthil Nayagam

+this fork I want to use Redis instead of MongoDB

+there would be a seperate background task which will pull the redis task to analytics database

+just forked it so expect some time before it is functional

 **Rack-Analytics** is a rack middleware that creates a log of all user requests to your application and saves them on a MongoDB database.

 All requests are created on a separated thread, so it won't add a lot of overhead on each requests.